CasperDev/vz-dis-dos/doc/source/Chapter1/systeminit.rst

 This is your sure sign that your diskette drive system is initialized.

-You now have the additional 17 diskette editing commands mentioned above.
+You now have the additional :ref:`17 diskette editing commands <DOS commands>` mentioned above.

 Of course, this does not happen if you have not connected any additional memory expansion via a LASER 110 or VZ200.